Clipped Affine Policy: Low-Complexity Near-Optimal Online Power Control for Energy Harvesting Communications over Fading Channels: Prediction-Based Extensions for Scenarios with Contextual Information

-Compared with real-world scenarios, the MDP model in Section~\ref{sec:problem_formulation} may be overly idealistic, as it assumes future energy arrivals and channel states are independent of all causally available information.
+Compared with real-world scenarios, the MDP model in Sec.~\ref{sec:problem_formulation} may be overly idealized, as it assumes future energy arrivals and channel states are independent of all causally available information.
 Practical EH communication systems often possess partial knowledge of future energy arrivals or channel states.
-To exploit this knowledge for performance gains, we incorporate it into the model by upgrading the Bellman equation~\eqref{eq:bellman} and its approximate solutions (i.e., clipped affine policies) to their contextual counterparts.
+To exploit this knowledge for performance gains, we incorporate it into the model by upgrading the Bellman equation~\eqref{eq:bellman} and its approximate solution (RCA policy) to their contextual counterparts.
 In particular, we need to find the conditional expectations of all involved parameters given the contextual information.
-Guided by the physical interpretation of the clipped affine policy parameters (Table~\ref{tab:physical_interpretation}), this design process naturally leads to a prediction-based power-control framework.
+Guided by the physical interpretation of the RCA-policy parameters (Table~\ref{tab:physical_interpretation}), this design process naturally leads to a prediction-based power-control approach.
+We illustrate this approach with four representative examples that extend the RCA-RL scheme.
+The core ideas in these examples can be applied to other schemes and scenarios.

-The framework comprises two components: (i) prediction of future energy arrivals or channel states using contextual information; and (ii) lookahead-based power control utilizing these predictions.
-Since the first component is a broad topic and scenario-dependent, we focus on the second component in this section.
-Specifically, we consider the design of power control with one-step lookahead information, a common scenario in many practical systems.
-The design assumes strict accuracy of the lookahead, but the proposed schemes (Algorithms~\ref{alg:power_control_with_energy_lookahead}-\ref{alg:power_control_with_energy_channel_lookahead}) can relax this requirement as long as the lookahead remains a sufficiently accurate prediction.
+The first three examples are one-step lookahead cases: one-step energy lookahead, one-step channel lookahead, and one-step joint energy-channel lookahead.
+The design assumes an exact one-step lookahead, but the proposed schemes remain effective as long as the lookahead is reasonably accurate.
 For simplicity, we continue to assume that both the energy arrivals and channel SNR coefficients are i.i.d.
 This simplification affects only the probability weights assigned to sample paths, so it does not diminish the significance of our proposed methods in general cases.
 Under the i.i.d.\ assumption, $q$ is insensitive to the one-step lookahead and hence requires no special design.

+The fourth example considers a general first-order Markov model for temporal correlation in the energy arrivals.
+In this case, exploiting the most recent energy arrival to accurately estimate $p$ and $q$ becomes crucial for designing an effective power control scheme.